Snow Monsters sightseeing at Zao Onsen Ski Resort ~Recommended routes~

 Exterior view of Zao Onsen Bus Terminal.
 You can take a bus from Yamagata Station to the bus terminal.

 *To get on the bus bound for Zao Onsen Bus Terminal at Yamagata Station, board from bus stop 1 in front of Yamagata Station.
-However, buses bound for Tokyo and Sendai also stop at this bus stop, so be careful not to get on the wrong bus.
+However, buses bound for Niigata and Sendai also stop at this bus stop, so be careful not to get on the wrong bus.
 Apparently, there are many tourists who mistake the bus for Zao Onsen and get on the bus bound for Sendai.

 Zao Onsen Bus Terminal ⇒ Zao Ropeway (about 10 minutes on foot)